-You can do a ton of weather research to find out the best time of year to go on any vacation anywhere in the world, but that doesn't stop Mother Nature from surprising you with a freak snow storm, rain storm, hurricane, NorEaster, dust storm, heat wave, etc. If you live in New England, you are very familiar with the phrase "If you don't like the weather, wait a few minutes".
+You can do a ton of weather research to find out the best time of year to go on any vacation anywhere in the world, but that does not stop Mother Nature from surprising you with a freak snow storm, rain storm, hurricane, NorEaster, dust storm, heat wave, etc. If you live in New England, you are very familiar with the phrase "If you do not like the weather, wait a few minutes".

 The official dates of hurricane season are June 1st through November 30th.
 Mother Nature played games for years causing the dates to be tweaked from the original dates of June 15th - October 31st.
 Historically speaking, there are not as many hurricanes passing through central Florida as you would think.
 But, it can happen at any time so we must be prepared.